kvadou/Template-Engine/README.md

 ## Usage

-Run the following command at the root of your project and answer the prompted questions:
+Run the following command at the root of your project and you will be prompted with questions:

 `node app.js`

+Run the following command at the root of your project and you will get the results of the tests:

+`npm run test`

 ## Contributing